Journalism Major - Bachelor of Communication Studies

 The Rainbow Warrior was a Greenpeace campaign vessel bombed by French secret agents on 10 July 1985.
 David sailed with the Greenpeace crew on the ship’s final voyage.

 You gain experience in news reporting, different writing and production specialisations, bicultural reporting, cross-cultural reporting, news photography, media law and ethics.
 You learn on the job, and will be encouraged to extend your skills with live reporting exercises.
 The core papers cover news gathering, news and feature writing, and court and local government reporting.

-You also learn how to take notes in shorthand.
 Elective papers include Radio Journalism, Television Journalism, Magazine Journalism, Photo Journalism, Editing and Design, Data Journalism, Māori & Pacific Media Industries, and Reporting the Pacific Region.